Herbs are customized to each patient and what condition you are coming in for.

 Chinese herbal medicine works to correct the underlying imbalance in the body to help you feel better.
 After the consultation we will identify the disharmonies in the body.
 The herbal formula is formulated both on the function of the herbs and their nature.

 A cold disease is treated with hot herbs.
 A hot disease is treated with cold herbs.
 For example, lower back pain is often caused by damp cold.
 Warm herbs will be used to treat this condition.
 But eczema is often caused by wind damp heat.
-Warm herbs will be used to treat this condition.
+Cold and bitter herbs will be used to treat this condition in order to drain heat and dampness.

 The Structure of an Herbal Formula